peter28data/SQL-/README.md

 Open-source data from real Washington D.C.
 311 Service-Request calls is often collected from multiple sources and contains inconsistent formatting, duplicate values, and non-standard category labels.

-These issues make it difficult for management to accurately compare service request categories across sectors.
+These issues make it difficult for management to accurately compare sectors across service request categories.

 1️⃣ First, the code below:
 - **Standardizes the Data** by removing all unwanted characters